jozefgloncak/java/spring/spring-boot/jsf/jsf-and-spring-boot/README.md

 # Lifecycle of JSF
+* getter method of bean is called once form is displayed
-* setter methods are called once submitted formular
+* setter methods are called once formular is submitted
-* then method specified in action attribute of button is called.
+    * after that, method specified in action attribute of button is called.
 There can be several action methods if there is several buttons on form.